jakebuhite/backblog/README.md

-# BackBlog - Movie-Centric Social Playlist App for Android
+# BackBlog - Movie Social Playlist App for Android

 ## Overview

 Welcome to BackBlog, your go-to movie-centric social playlist app for Android!
-BackBlog allows you to create, share, and discover curated playlists of your favorite movies.
+BackBlog allows you to discover movies and collaborate on playlists with your friends.
 Whether you are a film enthusiast, a casual viewer, or someone who loves sharing recommendations, BackBlog has you covered.

 ## Features

 ### 1. Create Playlists

-Easily create custom playlists of your favorite movies.
-Whether it's a collection of classics, a themed marathon, or a list of hidden gems, BackBlog lets you curate and organize your movie choices effortlessly.
+Easily create and manage custom playlists of your favorite movies.

 ### 2. Discover New Movies

-Explore a vast database of movies to discover new titles, genres, and trending films.
-BackBlog provides recommendations based on your preferences and what others in the community are watching.
+Explore a vast database of movies and discover new titles, genres, and popular films.

 ### 3. Social Integration

-Connect with friends, fellow movie enthusiasts, and creators.
+Connect with friends and fellow movie enthusiasts.
 Friend others, view their playlists, and collaborate on shared playlists.

 ## Feedback and Support